-The Equity Income Strategy has up to 75% of its portfolio in high quality US large-cap stocks and up to 25% in short to intermediate-term individual bonds.
+The Equity Income Strategy will invest up to 75% of its portfolio in high quality US largecap stocks and the remainder primarily in US short to intermediate-term individual bonds.
 The strategy seeks to generate growth and income while preserving capital over a wide variety of market cycles.